Treasury and IRS push House Democrats to expand crackdown on tax cheats - The Boston Globe

 Advertisement

+Republicans have condemned the proposed tax changes, arguing they will slow U.S. growth and affect workers.
+Senate Republicans have already blasted the new reporting requirements.

-“The IRS financial institution reporting requirement forces financial institutions to turn over detailed bank account information to the IRS based on vague and ‘flexible’ criteria,” Senator Mike Crapo of Idaho, the top-ranking Republican on the finance committee, said in a statement last month.
-“This time-draining burden disregards banking privacy in order to squeeze more resources out of responsible Americans and entrepreneurs.”
+"The IRS financial institution reporting requirement forces financial institutions to turn over detailed bank account information to the IRS based on vague and 'flexible' criteria," Sen. Mike Crapo of Idaho, the top-ranking Republican on the Senate Finance Committee, said in a statement last month.
+"This time-draining burden disregards banking privacy to squeeze more resources out of responsible Americans and entrepreneurs."

-Yellen’s letter includes a memo from Mark Mazur, acting assistant secretary for tax policy at the Treasury, analyzing the impact of both the budget increase and the new reporting requirements.
+Yellen’s letter includes a memo from Mark Mazur, acting assistant secretary for tax policy at the Treasury Department, analyzing the impact of the budget increase and the new reporting requirements.
 “Additional information for the IRS is crucial to its ability to efficiently and effectively select enforcement actions,” Mazur said.
 “To truly overhaul tax administration, both components of the plan are essential.”